All Episodes

 If you haven't done it, it's so good.

-It's such a it's a lot of fun.
+It's such a lot of fun.

-So who's gonna win?
+So who's going to win?

 The hotel I'm staying is actually literally less than a quarter of a mile from the stadium.

-You agree with me then.
+You agree with me then?

-All right, so who's gonna win?
+All right, so who's going to win?

-Is it gonna Matt Ryan played a terrific year?
+Matt Ryan had a terrific year.

 He's been playing great in the playoffs.